-It is a lot to set up.
+Yes, it is a lot to set up.

-But email marketing is worth the effort: as you build lists of interested prospects, current customers, and repeat buyers, you can communicate with each group using a helpful voice that builds your relationship over time.
+But email marketing is worth the effort: as you build lists of interested prospects, current customers, and repeat buyers, you can communicate with each group using a friendly, helpful voice that builds your relationship over time.

 And it doesn’t have to be anything like climbing Mt.
 Everest when you know the shortcuts to success.

 Email service providers have tips and tutorials to help you get set up.

 The best ones have tech support where you can often get questions answered in real time, while you build your email marketing program!